 In general, we expect all reviewers to conform to the basic principles for peer reviewers, as outlined by the Committee for Publication Ethics (COPE).
-In particular, we would highlight the importance of informing the Editorial Board or Senior Editor in a timely manner if you become unable to complete a review or require a period of extension.
+In particular, we would highlight the importance of informing the Editorial Board or Editor-in-Chief in a timely manner if you become unable to complete a review or require a period of extension.
 We also expect peer reviewers, once they have accepted a review assignment, to respond to enquiries from the Editorial Board as soon as is practical.
 Peer reviewers who do not meet these expectations, will be removed from active consideration for future peer reviews.

 As an interdisciplinary title, Exchanges draws on reviewers from across multiple disciplines, as authors usually submit articles intended for a broader audience then more niche or subject specific titles.
 The Editorial Board are usually aware of the broad content of potential reviewers’ work and the disciplines within which they are situated.
 However, editors may approach scholars to review submissions less closely or immediately aligned with their own disciplinary traditions, but on which we believe they can bring an expert eye.
 We encourage reviewers to consider accepting invitations to review submissions whenever they feel sufficiently adept to review its contents.
 To aid in this decision we provide each submission’s abstract to all invited reviewers.